Making Goat Butter: An Illustrated Guide

 As soon as your butter is smooth, turn it out, a cup or two at a time, onto the platter.
 You're ready to work out the buttermilk with your paddle or scraper.

-If you have a choice in the matter, opt for a proper, wooden butter paddle instead of a rubber scraper.
-The paddle seems to manipulate the butter in a way that rubber cannot....perhaps because the wood sucks up some of the buttermilk...perhaps because it is wood, and therefore natural.
+If you have a choice, opt for a proper, wooden butter paddle instead of a rubber scraper.
+The paddle seems to manipulate the butter in a way that rubber cannot . . . perhaps because the wood sucks up some of the buttermilk . . . perhaps because it is wood, and therefore natural.

 Work the butter by turning it over into itself, similar to kneading, until the buttermilk runs out.
 Set a dish on your work surface, into which you can tilt the platter to drain the drops of buttermilk.

 Old butter making instructions always say to work every drop out, or you will produce bitter butter.
-I have not found this to be so, but then, I'm not working with cow products.
+I have not found this to be so unless the resulting product is kept long in storage, but then, I'm not working with cow products or laying my butter away in tubs in a cellar.
 They also say to rinse the butter in very cold water.
 Again, I don't usally do this, because I can't tell that it makes any noticeable difference.
-(Maybe with cow butter, it does.)
+(Maybe with some butters it does.)
 If you like salted butter, add sea salt to taste.
 I don't salt mine, because I like it simple and sweet.

 I also don't color mine.
 Goat products are white, no matter the time of year or the grazing conditions.
-Ma Ingalls, I remember reading, colored her winter butter with carrot juice.
+Ma Ingalls from the "Little House" books, I remember reading, colored her winter butter with carrot juice.
 There are special colorings available on the market if you don't like white butter.

 Package it however you like, and you're done.
 I don't often use my 1-lb. mold, as it is too big to be practical for my family.
 As my children grow, I may find it to be ideal.
-For now, I prefer to use recycled 1-cup yogurt containers, begged off of friends who don't yet make their own.
-However you package your butter, label it carefully!
+For now, I prefer to use recycled 1-cup yogurt containers, begged off of friends who don't yet make their own dairy products.
+However you package your butter, label it carefully with exact product, date, and notes about the quality of the batch!

 Cooking and Use Tips